‘Ohai (Sesbania tomentosa)

 Water/Light: Dry, with full sun exposure

-Height: 18 inches, with an up to10 foot spread
+Height: Up to 40 feet, with an up to 20-foot spread

 Please Consider